aalencarvz1/sso-starter/README.md

 8. The SSO registers/updates the user in the local database.

-8. The SSO returns an SSO JWT token to the frontend.
+9. The SSO returns an SSO JWT token to the frontend.

+10. In the nexts requests to back, front send token autorization and back api check it on sso

 ---